CPernet/spmup/README.md

 _spmup_FD:_

 This function computes the framewise displacement from motion parameters defined as the L1 and L2 norms from derivatives, and returns outliers.

+## hrf (re)estimation

+Using the GLM with a temporal derivative, we can compute a systematic time shift per condition.
+If indeed at each trial, the reponse peaks earlier or later, then the hrf regressor does not fit the maximum of the data (the model hrf+derivative does), and one can correct for this.
+An important aspect to consider beside the amplitude and time shift is the smoothness of images, as this impact statistics as well.
+Boosting relies on the ratio of parameters leading to rougher images.
+The recommendation is thus to smooth a little your data before running the GLM (e.g. 2mm) to increase SNR and then to re-estimate the response magnitude and smooth again (e.g. 6mm).
+At the group level, the smoothness achieved should match what you would have wanted if no re-estimation was performed.

+ _spmup_hrf_boost:_

+ This function re-estimate the response amplitude given the computed time shift, the time delay image is also returned.
+WARNING: the re-estimation is actually computed also if the 2nd derivative is present, and this is not recommended, unless a single condition is estimated, which means that by default the GLM should only include the hrf and 1st derivatives.

+ _spmup_smooth_boostedfiles:_

+ This function simply applies spm_smooth but re-masking before writing down the data.
+This is necessary as spmup_hrf_boost i) make images rougher and ii) introduces edges effect.
+The mask is simply taken from the computed GLM model.

+## plots

+_spmup_plotmotion:_

+Plots separately translation, rotation and total displacement.

+_spmup_plot_tsdiff:_

+Plots the smalest and largest difference between time series in the time or frequency domain.

+_MakeContours:_

+from the current imaged data in spm_graphics, it makes an image of the contours of each blobs - this is useful to then show the raw statistical map and the signiticant areas highlighted by the contours.

+_gp_parametric_plot:_

+from a group level analysis on a parametric regressor, the average reponse (mean beta/con) is plotted along with the average model, if the model is of the same size between subjects.
+All is returned in the workspace (with boostrapped confidence intervals).

+_gp_event_plot:_

+from a group level analysis, the the average reponse (mean beta/con) is plotted along with the average model, ie the reconstructed average hemodynamic reponse (also accounting for derivatives).
+All is returned in the workspace (with boostrapped confidence intervals).

+## utilities

+_spmup_auto_reorient:_

+set the [0,0,0] coordinate automatically from one image to all images in a cell array - i.e. input the T1 and all fMRI data, the [0,0,0] coordinate is set for the T1 and this is applied to all fMRI data.

+_spmup_auto_mask:_

+Compute a mask from a time-series of memory mapped images, giving a similar (but more inclusive) mask than SPM.

+_spmup_autocorrelation:_

+This function computes (efficiently) the autocorrelation of all in mask  voxels of time series data.

+_spmup_basics:_

+Returns the most basic metrics: mean and std images from a time series.

+_spmup_comp_dist2surf:_

+compute the average distance from [0 0 0] to the surface of the brain (assuming at least segmented c1 c2 present, or better a surface gifti file).

+_spmup_despike:_

+'Despike' fMRI time series, by default using a median filter with a derived from the autocorrelation.
+Alternatively, user can input any of the matlab smooth function arguments.

+_spmup_despike_reviewlog:_

+QA for spmup_despike - indicating which voxels and how much despiking has been done.

+_spmup_ernst:_

+This returns the theoretical optimal flip angle for a given TR, i.e. cos(flip_angle) = exp(-TR/T1 time).

+_spm_psc:_

+Computes the percentage signal change scaled for the design matrix.

+_spmup_resize:_

+Routine to resize an image to match the desired bounding box and voxel size.

+_spmup_roiextraction:_

+Routine to extract the 1st eigen value for an arbitrary number of ROI and from an arbitrary number of images (like spm_voi).

+_spmup_skip:_

+Reads a 4D fmri data set and return a 4D set minus N initial volumes.